-Types of Hearing Loss
+Conductive Hearing Loss

 Conductive hearing loss may be temporary or permanent, depending on the source of the problem.
 Medical management can correct some cases of conductive hearing loss, while hearing instruments may be a recommended treatment option in long-standing or permanent cases.

 Sensorineural hearing loss occurs when there is a problem with the sensory receptors of the hearing system, specifically in the cochlea of the inner ear or auditory nerve.
-People with this type of hearing loss may hear muffled speech, suffer from tinnitus (or ringing in the ears), have difficulty hearing in background noise or clarity of speech problems.
+People with this type of hearing loss may hear muffled speech, suffer from tinnitus (or ringing in the ears), and have difficulty hearing in background noise or clarity of speech problems.

-Mixed hearing loss occurs when a person has a sensorineural hearing loss in combination with a conductive hearing loss.
+Mixed hearing loss occurs when a person has sensorineural hearing loss in combination with conductive hearing loss.
 This means there is a problem in the inner ear as well as in the outer and/or middle ear.
 Mixed hearing loss can sometimes be treated with medical management and hearing aids are a common treatment recommendation.